 Humans design and rationalise their own extinction, their own death!

-I hope that there there be no human errors (for example:
+I hope that there will be no human errors (for example:

 creating machines-with-self-will [**|**]),